Where you can study

 Application closing date

-Applications for this qualification close on 1 November, for all students to study in the following year.
+Applications for this qualification close on 1 November, for study in the following year.

 There is only one intake at the start of each year, but applications are open throughout the year for future intakes.